dade84/translations/html/avoiding_common_html5_mistakes.markdown

 	<input type="email" name="email" required />

 <!--
-mere (ÿâíûé; ïðîñòîé;)
+mere (ÑÐ²Ð½Ñ‹Ð¹; Ð¿Ñ€Ð¾ÑÑ‚Ð¾Ð¹;)
-presence (ïðèñóòñòâèå;)
+presence (Ð¿Ñ€Ð¸ÑÑƒÑ‚ÑÑ‚Ð²Ð¸Ðµ;)
-Admittedly, (íóæíî ïðèçíàòü, ÷òî;) only (êðàéíå) ultimately (â êîíöå êîíöîâ; â êîíå÷íîì èòîãå; â êîíå÷íîì ñ÷åòå;) to cause (âûçûâàòü;) harm (âðåä;) flip (ïåðåâåðíóòü;)
+Admittedly, (Ð½ÑƒÐ¶Ð½Ð¾ Ð¿Ñ€Ð¸Ð·Ð½Ð°Ñ‚ÑŒ, Ñ‡Ñ‚Ð¾;)
+only (ÐºÑ€Ð°Ð¹Ð½Ðµ)
+ultimately (Ð² ÐºÐ¾Ð½Ñ†Ðµ ÐºÐ¾Ð½Ñ†Ð¾Ð²; Ð² ÐºÐ¾Ð½ÐµÑ‡Ð½Ð¾Ð¼ Ð¸Ñ‚Ð¾Ð³Ðµ; Ð² ÐºÐ¾Ð½ÐµÑ‡Ð½Ð¾Ð¼ ÑÑ‡ÐµÑ‚Ðµ;)
+to cause (Ð²Ñ‹Ð·Ñ‹Ð²Ð°Ñ‚ÑŒ;)
+harm (Ð²Ñ€ÐµÐ´;)
+flip (Ð¿ÐµÑ€ÐµÐ²ÐµÑ€Ð½ÑƒÑ‚ÑŒ;)

 -->

 ## Summary ##

-It would be impossible for me to list here all the quirky markup patterns and practices I’ve come across, but these are some of the most frequently seen.
+It would be impossible for me to list here all the quirky markup patterns and practices Iâ€™ve come across, but these are some of the most frequently seen.
 What other common markup mistakes have you spotted around the web?
 Which areas of HTML5 require further clarification?
-We’d love to help get the wording or examples in the spec changed to make them a little more specific, so leave your thoughts below, and don’t forget to escape your HTML!
+Weâ€™d love to help get the wording or examples in the spec changed to make them a little more specific, so leave your thoughts below, and donâ€™t forget to escape your HTML!

 Thanks to Ian Devlin, Derek Johnson, Tady Walsh, the HTML5 Gallery curators, and the HTML5 Doctors for their input to this article.

 <!--
-quirky (èçâîðîòëèâûé)
+quirky (Ð¸Ð·Ð²Ð¾Ñ€Ð¾Ñ‚Ð»Ð¸Ð²Ñ‹Ð¹)
-come across (íàòîëêíóòüñÿ; ïîâñòðå÷àòüñÿ; ñëó÷àéíî âñòðåòèòüñÿ;)
+come across (Ð½Ð°Ñ‚Ð¾Ð»ÐºÐ½ÑƒÑ‚ÑŒÑÑ; Ð¿Ð¾Ð²ÑÑ‚Ñ€ÐµÑ‡Ð°Ñ‚ÑŒÑÑ; ÑÐ»ÑƒÑ‡Ð°Ð¹Ð½Ð¾ Ð²ÑÑ‚Ñ€ÐµÑ‚Ð¸Ñ‚ÑŒÑÑ;)
-to spot (îáíàðóæèòü;çàìåòèòü;)
+to spot (Ð¾Ð±Ð½Ð°Ñ€ÑƒÐ¶Ð¸Ñ‚ÑŒ;Ð·Ð°Ð¼ÐµÑ‚Ð¸Ñ‚ÑŒ;)
+clarification (Ð¿Ñ€Ð¾ÑÑÐ½ÐµÐ½Ð¸Ðµ; Ð²Ñ‹ÑÑÐ½ÐµÐ½Ð¸Ðµ; Ñ€Ð°Ð·ÑŠÑÑÐ½ÐµÐ½Ð¸Ðµ;)
-clarification (ïðîÿñíåíèå; âûÿñíåíèå; ðàçúÿñíåíèå;) to escape (ñïàñàòüñÿ;)
+to escape (ÑÐ¿Ð°ÑÐ°Ñ‚ÑŒÑÑ;)
 -->